What to Expect

 Loss of independence and quality of life

-LIFESTYLE MODIFICATIONS CAN HELP MAKE A DIFFERENCE
+Everyday Habits That CAN MAKE A DIFFERENCE

 Stay on schedule

 Be sure to follow your doctor’s prescription as closely as possible—particularly at the start of treatment, when your doctor may make dosage adjustments to provide you with the best relief of your symptoms.
-Studies show that following an effective treatment can help you maintain your strength and functional mobility.

 Exercise moderately